 What Is A Project Kickoff?

-The project kickoff is part of the project initiation phase of the project life cycle.
-It’s a critical project management activity that involves preparing the project team members and the client team on expectations, communication, and collaboration for the project.
+Project kickoff is a critical project management activity that involves preparing the project team members and the client team on expectations, communication, and collaboration for the project.
+It is part of the project initiation phase of the project life cycle.

-It informs the project planning phase of the project, and also allows your team and the client to iron out and finalize details such as project timeline, project management methodology, success measurement, and more.
+It informs the project planning phase and helps your team and client align on details like timelines, project management methodology, and success metrics.

 Most kickoffs require a series of meetings, both internal and client-side.
 If your project doesn’t have a client, kickoffs are still necessary and should involve all project stakeholders and project sponsors.